Samsung/tizen-docs/docs/application/vstools-mac/overview.md

 Baseline SDK contains Tizen-specific libraries and tools such as profiler, debugger, and so on.

-After installing the Visual Studio Mac Extension for Tizen, you must set up the Tizen Baseline SDK.
+After installing Visual Studio for Mac Extension for Tizen, you must set up Tizen Baseline SDK.
 You can either:

 - [Install a new Tizen Baseline SDK](#install-a-new-tizen-baseline-sdk) if you have not already installed the SDK.
 - [Configure an existing Tizen Baseline SDK](#configure-an-existing-tizen-baseline-sdk) if you want to use the installed SDK.